emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Client Certificates sent during Phase 1 {#client-certs-phase1}

-Note that since TLS client certificates are sent in the clear with TLS 1.2 and earlier, if identity protection is required, then it is possible for the TLS authentication to be renegotiated after the first server authentication.
+Note that since TLS client certificates are sent in the clear with TLS 1.2, if identity protection is required, then it is possible for the TLS authentication to be renegotiated after the first server authentication.
 To accomplish this, the server will typically not